jbertrand45/options-trading-ai/docs/scheduling.md

 - `MIN_OPTION_AGG_BARS` – require the Polygon tape to provide at least this many minute bars (e.g., `20`).
 - `MIN_OPTION_AGG_VOLUME` – minimum cumulative volume across those bars (helps filter illiquid contracts).
 - `MIN_OPTION_AGG_VWAP` – minimum absolute VWAP trend (e.g., `0.02` forces ≥2% VWAP drift in favor of the trade).
+- `MAX_OPTION_SPREAD_PCT` – skip trades when the bid/ask spread exceeds this fraction of the option price (e.g., `0.35` keeps fills away from wide markets).
+- `MIN_OPTION_LIQUIDITY` – require at least this much recent option volume before the risk manager allocates capital.
+- `AUTO_USE_SNAPSHOT_STREAM` – set to `1` to keep a rolling snapshot warm between cycles; combine with `AUTO_STREAM_INTERVAL_SECONDS` (default `60`) and `AUTO_STREAM_FORCE_REFRESH=1` if you want each loop to collect fresh data regardless of the cached snapshot.
+- `ENABLE_OPTION_AGGREGATES` – set to `0` if your Polygon/Massive plan doesn’t include option aggregates so the collector skips those calls (reduces noise from repeated authorization errors).

+All of these knobs can live in `.env` so manual `auto-trade` runs inherit the same tape-health filters even when you skip the helper script.

 ### 3. Integrating Backtests
 After each collection, optionally trigger a short backtest using the newest file (example shell snippet):